 Some funding will be available for affected drivers to retrofit or upgrade to greener, cleaner ones.

-- Oct 2019: Outline local air quality plan was submitted to government
+- Oct 2019: Outline local air quality plan was submitted to the government

 - Mar 2020: Government approval of the outline local air quality plan